-Figure 6.4: Memory usage of playing video streams with different parameters.
+Figure 7.4: Start latency of playing video streams with different parameters on different networks.

 The second experiment was designed to evaluate the latency caused by local buffering the streaming data and communication between the proxy and media player.
 The mobile client was running on three different types of mobile networks: AT&Ts EDGE, 3G and a wireless network.
 The time was measured between the time that a NaradaBrokering event was received from the desktop client and the time that the android media player starts playing.
-Figure 6.5 below contains test results of our mobile client receiving video streams with different parameters.
+Figure 7.4 above contains test results of our mobile client receiving video streams with different parameters.
 It shows that the delay was managed under a reasonable level for our mobile client on wireless networks and we saw expected long delays (longer than 10 seconds) on low bandwidth and unstable networks such as EDGE and 3G.
 We however noticed that the latency may be slightly improved by using events with smaller payload size which may speed up the transmission between the broker and the mobile client on those networks.
 However the improvement was quite limited and we can hardly get a fluent collaboration between the desktop and mobile applications.